From zero to profiling

 Install from PyPI.
 This registers both frx and fournex as executables.

 NCU reads hardware counters.
-Fournex analyzes the CSV and turns those counters into bottlenecks, evidence, and ranked fixes.
-These are two steps because NCU often needs admin or root privileges to access GPU performance counters.
-Fournex cannot safely hide that privilege boundary, but it can give you the exact NCU command to run.
+Fournex analyzes the CSV and turns those counters into bottlenecks, evidence, ranked kernels, and fixes.
+These are separate steps because NCU often needs admin or root privileges to access GPU performance counters.

 # 1. Print the exact NCU command Fournex expects